 For over 30 years, Vail Dance Festival has welcomed the community to see artists express their talents through dance.
 Hosted late July through mid-August, this two-week festival features over 170 dancers in different styles such as ballet, street dancing, and contemporary works.
 Tickets are available per performance, and guests find a range of show options and pricing.

 Join thousands who gather in Vail to celebrate great beer, food and culture at Vail Oktoberfest™.
 For two weekends in September, the free event is open to the public.
-Visitors love it so much, it’s even earned a spot among the top 10 best Oktoberfests in the U.S.

 For three days, Vail Oktoberfest guests sample beers from all over the world and region.
 They also enjoy games like keg bowling, bratwurst-eating contests, live music, costume contests and family-friendly activities.
 Children have their own family zone, where they see entertainers, make arts and crafts, and create items to take home.
 Vail Oktoberfest is held one weekend in Lionshead Village and another in Vail Village.

 What better way to get into the holiday spirit than playing outside in the snow?
 Visitors can do just that at Vail Holidaze, an event full of outdoor activities, shopping, lighting ceremonies and live seasonal shows.

 Both Vail Village and Lionshead Village come alive with lights, ice skating rinks and free concerts.
 Kids especially love Vail Holidaze because there’s so much to do.
 For example, they visit with Santa, decorate holiday cookies, create and paint paper lanterns, and explore the outdoor ice theater.